Interfascial ultrasound-guided infiltration of the lower trapezius and spinal extensor muscles

 • 14/02/2023

-Ultrasound-guided interfascial injections between the lower trapezius and spinal extensor muscles aim to provide symptomatic relief for patients with chronic myofascial pain.
-As we discussed in previous articles, these injections can be performed with local anesthetics and corticosteroids in cases of persistent pain that does not improve with conservative measures or in combination with rehabilitation.
+As we have seen in previous articles, we can perform these injections in cases of persistent pain that does not improve with any conservative measures or in combination with rehabilitation.

-Ultrasound-guided injections of an interfascial space release potential adhesions between the muscles in question.
-By using a local anesthetic, it blocks the nerves and nerve endings that circulate in this interfascial plane, providing symptomatic relief from chronic pain and improving inflammation and muscle function.
+• Fascial adhesion release: Ultrasound-guided injections of an interfascial space release potential adhesions between the muscles in question and block the nerves and nerve endings that circulate in this interfascial plane, providing symptomatic relief from chronic pain and improving inflammation and muscle function.

 Again, we must remember the importance of the connective tissue that covers and limits the muscles (fascia), through which the nerves, blood vessels, and small nerve endings responsible for pain circulate.